SHWotever/SimHubMotionPresets/README.md

-a collection of settings (Geometry and controllers) for Simhub motion
+A collection of settings (Geometry and controllers) for Simhub motion